saylesss88/nix-book/src/nix/hardening_NixOS.md

 > information comes directly from the wiki or other respected sources that are
 > also linked in multiple places.
 Although this is a work in progress, if you
 > use a little common sense with a bit of caution you could end up with a much
 > more secure NixOS system that fits your needs.
+To those that read my
+> **multiple warnings that this is a work in progress** and gave actionable
+> feedback thank you!

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.